dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 [!code-csharp[](app-secrets/samples/2.x/UserSecrets/Program.cs?name=snippet_CreateWebHostBuilder&highlight=2)]

-When `CreateDefaultBuilder` isn't called and the host is built manually, add the user secrets configuration source.
-Place a call to <xref:Microsoft.Extensions.Configuration.UserSecretsConfigurationExtensions.AddUserSecrets*> in the `Startup` constructor.
-Call `AddUserSecrets` when the app runs in the Development environment by checking the value of <xref:Microsoft.AspNetCore.Hosting.HostingEnvironmentExtensions.IsDevelopment*>:
+When `CreateDefaultBuilder` isn't called, add the user secrets configuration source explicitly by calling <xref:Microsoft.Extensions.Configuration.UserSecretsConfigurationExtensions.AddUserSecrets*> in the `Startup` constructor.
+Call `AddUserSecrets` only when the app runs in the Development environment, as shown in the following example:

 [!code-csharp[](app-secrets/samples/1.x/UserSecrets/Startup.cs?name=snippet_StartupConstructor&highlight=12)]